 That includes me.
 I have lots of new home experience but do not have the training a home inspector has.

 In short, an inspection has another expert on your side to make sure the home is built properly.

 A walkthrough you will be relying on your own knowledge.
 The builder employee will not be helping you find defects.
 Unless you are a professional, it is a good idea to get a licensed inspector on your side.

 To obtain and finalize building permits, your home is going to be going through multiple code inspections by the local government jurisdiction.

 For these permits, the inspector is looking to make sure the home is built up to the standard of the state and local building codes.

 Building to code and building a home without defects are not one in the same.
 Something can be not built how it should, but does not violate any codes and gets a permit.

 Tyler states, “We inspect for things that a (code) inspector isn’t necessarily looking for.
-Code inspectors make mistakes also.”
+Code inspectors can make mistakes also.”

 A good home inspector will identify these defects.
-A code inspector is only looking for compliance by the book.
+A code inspector is only looking for compliance by the letter of the law.